uber/prototool/README.md

 "let mapleader=","

 " ,f will toggle formatting on and off.
-" Change to PrototoolFormatNoRewriteToggle to toggle with --no-rewrite instead. nnoremap <silent> <leader>f :call PrototoolFormatToggle()<CR>
+" Change to PrototoolFormatFixToggle to toggle with --fix instead. nnoremap <silent> <leader>f :call PrototoolFormatToggle()<CR>
 " ,c will toggle create on and off. nnoremap <silent> <leader>c :call PrototoolCreateToggle()<CR>

 " Uncomment this to enable formatting by default.
 "call PrototoolFormatEnable()
-" Uncomment this to enable formatting with --no-rewrite by default.
+" Uncomment this to enable formatting with --fix by default.
-"call PrototoolFormatNoRewriteEnable()
+"call PrototoolFormatFixEnable()
 " Uncomment this to disable creating Protobuf files from a template by default.
 "call PrototoolCreateDisable()
 ```